junghyun1009/TIL/self study/test.md

 hi
 im junghyun

-i will erase this line soon
+i wont touch this line
-i wont thouch this line
+and i added this now